Statewide Historic Preservation Plan

 - Identifies preservation goals and objectives for integrating historic preservation into the broader planning and decision-making at local, regional, and state levels;

 - Identifies preservation partners and their contributions needed to accomplish the State Plan’s goals and objectives.

 Over the last 20 years or so, the scope of historic preservation planning practice has expanded beyond being concerned primarily with understanding the nature and significance of historic and cultural resources to integrating historic preservation into the broader land use planning and decision-making processes, and incorporating historic preservation into other social and economic concerns such as sustainability, revitalization and community development, affordable housing, disaster preparedness planning and recovery, and environmental quality.

 Key features of this broad approach to historic preservation planning include:

 - Statewide focus on preservation issues and players all across the state.

 - Active public involvement, not only in developing the vision, issues, and goals of the plan, but also in helping achieve these goals.
-A series of public listening sessions in a variety of locations in the spring of 2011, an online survey taken in July, and interviews with key individuals and focus groups with selected people involved in preservation in the state, posting information and engaging discussion about the plan on our Facebook page, and through Twitter are some of the ways in which the public will be involved.
+A series of public listening sessions in a variety of locations, an online survey, interviews with key individuals, focus groups with selected people involved in preservation in the state, and posting information and engaging discussion about the plan on our Facebook page, and through Twitter are some of the ways in which the public is included in the process.